Boeing, Rolls-Royce not yet worried about Middle East orders

-PARIS Executives from aircraft and engine makers Boeing (BA.N) and Rolls-Royce (RR.L) said recent instability in the Middle East had not so far led to deferrals or cancellations of plane orders.
+PARIS (Reuters) - Executives from aircraft and engine makers Boeing (BA.N) and Rolls-Royce (RR.L) said recent instability in the Middle East had not so far led to deferrals or cancellations of plane orders.

 Gulf carriers such as Emirates [EMIRA.UL] and Qatar Airways have grown rapidly over the last decade and have been big buyers of large aircraft in recent years, but their growth has slowed over the last 12 months as the low oil price hit demand for business travel.